Free Lance Audio Recording Engineer

-With the development of affordable, digital audio gear, it is no longer necessary to use a commercial recording studio to create a "CD quality" project.
-However, just because good recording equipment and software is available, this doesn’t mean that anyone can make a "broadcast quality" product.
-That takes a set of skills developed over years of experience, and those skills don’t come with the software, nor are they available as a "plug-in."
+With today’s affordable, digital audio recording gear, it’s no longer necessary to use a traditional recording studio for CD quality results.
+However, just because good audio recording gear and software is available, this doesn’t mean anyone can make a broadcast quality product.
+That takes a set of skills developed with years of experience.
+Because those skills don’t come with the software, nor are they available as a plug-in!

 RECORD AND MIX ALMOST ANYWHERE

 I record and mix at the location you choose.
 For example, a studio, a rehearsal space, your own home, a live performance – you choose!
 Additionally, I can assist you in choosing recording studio or location that’s best for YOUR project.
 Then, the gear I use in the studio is the same gear I use for all my sessions.
 Using some of the finest microphones, mic pre-amps, and outboard gear, I make studio-quality recordings almost anywhere.